nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups/index.md

 The biggest advantage of monoliths is their simplicity in deployment.
 Generally, such projects are built around existing frameworks — it could be Django for Python, ASP.Net for C#, Nest.js for Node.js apps, etc. When sticking to monolithic architecture, you get the biggest advantage over fancy microservices — a wide support of the open source community and project maintainers who primarily designed those frameworks to work as a single process, monolithic app.

-At one real-estate startup where I led front-end team and occasionally consulted backend team on technologies they could use for complex features, a small Laravel app that was initially built as a basic dashboard to manage deals by real-estate agents grew into a large suite of features that handled managing gigabytes of documents, integrating dozens of third-party services while still being a basic PHP-based stack on Apache.
-The team followed the set of best practices the Laravel community established, and successfully scaled the feature set of the application while maintaining the business needs and expectations.
-The app worked fine without decoupling it into separate services and introducing potentially unnecessary accidental complexity.
+At one real-estate startup where I led the front-end team, and occasionally consulted the backend team on technology choices, we had an interesting evolution of a Laravel-based app.
+What started as a small dashboard for real-estate agents to manage deals gradually grew into a much larger system.

+Over time, it evolved into a feature-rich suite that handled gigabytes of documents and integrated with dozens of third-party services.
+Yet, it remained built on a fairly basic PHP stack running on Apache.

+The team leaned heavily on best practices recommended by the Laravel community.
+That discipline paid off, we were able to scale the application’s capabilities significantly while still meeting the business’s needs and expectations.

+Interestingly, we never needed to decouple the system into microservices or adopt more complex infrastructure patterns.
+We avoided a lot of accidental complexity that way.
+The simplicity of the architecture gave us leverage.
 This echoes what others have written — like Basecamp’s take on the [“Majestic Monolith”](https://signalvnoise.com/svn3/the-majestic-monolith/), which lays out why simplicity is a superpower early on.

 People often point out that it's hard to make monoliths scalable, but it's bad modularization _inside_ the monolith that may bring such problems.